|Test the version of Java used in this browser|

 The Version page of this site verifies that a browser is capable of running Java applets in web pages by running a very simple applet that displays the version of Java.
 It also has a history of Java releases and instructions for disabling Java in assorted browsers.
 The source code for the applet is on the About page.

 Java applets can, optionally, be digitally signed.
 Those that are not, started generating a new pop-up warning with the introduction of Java 7 Update 11.
 The "version" applet on this site is not signed.
-Neither is the one at time.gov or those from Oracle that test if Java is working (here and here).
-The Secunia Online Software Inspector applet is signed.
+Neither are those from Oracle that test if Java is working (here and here).

 Finally, you may see Oracle mention the Java security baseline.
 This refers to the latest version of Java that contains no security flaws.
 This is not necessarily the latest version.
 There is a different security baseline edition for Java 6 and 7.
 To illustrate, as of mid-January 2013, Update 37 was the security baseline edition for Java 6.
 Windows users had access to Update 38 which contained bug fixes, but no security related bug fixes.
 Apple did not produce an Update 38 for the Mac, they maxed out at Update 37.